 Foundation for a Drug-Free World pays Tribute to Artists Lost to Drugs with an Uplifting Concert

-The Florida chapter of the Foundation for a Drug-Free World held its 2019 "Night for a Drug-Free World" in the Fort Harrison, downtown Clearwater.

-CLEARWATER, FLORIDA, UNITED STATES, October 10, 2019 /EINPresswire.com/ -- On October 5th the Foundation for a Drug-Free World held its 4th annual “Night for a Drug-Free World” charity concert in the historic Fort Harrison.
+/EIN News/ -- CLEARWATER, Fla., Oct.
+10, 2019 (GLOBE NEWSWIRE) -- On October 5th the Foundation for a Drug-Free World held its 4th annual “Night for a Drug-Free World” charity concert in the historic Fort Harrison.
 The concert was a tribute to artists who lost their lives to drugs and also honoring those who are drug-free, clearly showing how artists are more successful drug-free.

 An educator who attended the event said, “The singers were very powerful tonight!
 Events like this are a much needed opportunity to create awareness of the influence of drugs in our world.
 I really see that we must be more proactive about the drugs issue.”